DeepLearningForPrecisionHealthLab/OCTA_Kooner_Montillo_2020/README.md

-### Full source code for the proposed approach will be made available upon publication acceptance.
+### Source code to apply these models will be made available here upon publication.